Ansar al-Jihad al-Alami: 2011 Norway attacks

 On 22 July, in the hours following the 2011 Norway attacks, the group was said by Will McCants to have claimed responsibility for the attacks by means of a statement to the internet forum Shmukh that he says was eventually removed.

 The New York Times reported that the group claimed responsibility for the attacks, citing a statement identified by a terrorism analyst that said they were a response to the presence of Norwegian forces in Afghanistan and "unspecified insults to the Prophet Muhammad."
 Giving its source as a report on Norway TV, The Wall Street Journal noted the statement from Ansar al-Jihad al-Alami said, "This is just the beginning of what will come"; while also noting that, "It's unclear that the group has taken responsibility."
 The Times said that Norwegian television reports indicated that Ansar al-Jihad al-Alami had denied involvement in the attacks.

 On the same day of the attacks, police arrested and identified Anders Behring Breivik, a Norwegian with extreme-right views, as the shooter in Utøya and responsible for the Oslo bombings, and he was subsequently charged with terrorism.
 In his writings, Breivik suggests far-right militants should adopt Al-Qaeda's methods, learn from their success, and avoid their mistakes, and described Al-Qaeda as the "most successful revolutionary force in the world" and praised their "cult of martyrdom".
 According to his defender Geir Lippestad, Breivik has acknowledged that he is responsible for both the bomb and the shooting during interrogation.
-After his arrest Breivik claimed he acted with accomplices, but later changed his statements to him acting alone, giving several unrealistic demands for him to tell about accomplices.
+After his arrest Breivik claimed he acted with accomplices, but later changed his statements to him acting alone.

 Will McCants said that someone identifying as Abu Sulayman al-Nasir who had posted the first claim of responsibility later made a further statement to Shmukh retracting it, stating that the attacker "must surely be known to all".